FabrizioMusacchio/MotilA/README.md

 More complete examples, including batch processing and collection of cohort-level metrics, are explained in [online documentation](https://motila.readthedocs.io/en/latest/tutorials.html#example-usage).

+## Future developments
+Please refer to the [ROADMAP.md](ROADMAP.md) file for an overview of planned improvements and future extensions of *MotilA*.

 ## How to contribute
 *MotilA* is an open-source software and improves because of contributions from users all over the world.
 If there is something about *Motila* that you would like to work on, then please reach out: